 "In recent years, I have been adapting our houses to our own ideas for sustainable poultry farming; we want to keep animal welfare, environment and food safety in balance.
-This includes new systems to keep the laying hens, but I don't care which system it is, as long as our partner is the right one."
+This includes a new system to keep the laying hens, but I don't care which system it is, as long as our partner is the right one."

 "I dare to say we are progressive, the partners I talk to should be too.
 That's why I chose Vencomatic Group, they also think ahead with their vision and innovations.
 They also dare to invest in new developments.
 I think that's important, I see Vencomatic Group as a partner and not as a supplier."

-What system did you buy from Vencomatic Group?
+What system did you choose?

-"We had the Bolegg Terrace built in two houses, the first chickens have not been on it for long however.
+"We had the Bolegg Terrace built in two houses, the first layers have not been on it for long however.
 I already knew the Bolegg Terrace from other poultry farmers, the system has proven its worth over the past 15 years.
 The supervision of the construction was good, the sales process was pleasant and the relationship with the Supervisor was great.
 It went fast too, within five weeks we were ready."